danielskowronski/Ugreen40GbpsNVMeAnd40mmFanHolder/docs/ASSEMBLY.md

 **To be described**

+- Hyper PLA-CF
+- 0.16mm layers
+- 2 wall loops
+- 10% cross-hatch in-fill
+- approx 51g of filament for full holder

 ## Assembly instructions

+### Preparation

+Holes for fan may be too tight, especially if you use 3D-printed screw (e.g. when you don't have such long screw at hand).
+If so, take short metal M4 screw and screw it in then out.
+Power drill may be helpful.

+Useful tools:

+- screwdrivers for screws
+- small, flat-blade screwdriver for keeping M3 nut in place in vertical plates
+- tweezers

+### Steps

 While top and bottom plates are identical, here one will be elected as top.